VacCrow/vaccrow.github.io/guides/savages/eden/E12S_Part2.md

 > For this phase, use the white lines on the ground to help you to position yourself.

-When **Speed** is casted, each group will move toward the yellow tethered hourglass on their side.
+When **Speed** is cast, each group will move toward the yellow tethered hourglass on their side.
 The **Speed** tethers will always happen so opposite hourglasses will have the same fill speed.
 The group will stack behind their hourglass and behind the two circle lines while the player with double **SiW Aero III** will move a bit further toward the edge:
 <img class='soloImg' src='{{ page.imagePath | append: 'advance1.jpg' }}'>

 Keep these positions until the **SiW Water III** resolve and the **Return IV** puddles are dropped.
-Then the players with SiW Shadoweye will rotate counterclockwise while the others will rotate clockwise.
+Then the players with SiW Shadoweye will rotate counter-clockwise while the others will rotate clockwise.
 Everyone will stop before crossing the circle lines:
 <img class='soloImg' src='{{ page.imagePath | append: 'advance2.jpg' }}'>

 Wait there until the **Return** puddles are dropped on the ground.
 Then all **SiW Aero III** players will move forward a few steps and cross the white line while the **SiW Fire III** will move further to positions themself as shown: